 - Integrated election machinery – the Election Commission of India is responsible for conducting free and fair elections at both the centre and the state levels in India.
 The members of the EC is appointed by the president.

 - Veto over states bills – The governor of a state can reserve certain kinds of bills for the president’s consideration.
 The president enjoys absolute veto on these bills.
-He can even reject the bill at the second instance that is, when the bill is sent after reconsideration by the state legislature.
+He can even reject the bill at the second instance that is when the bill is sent after reconsideration by the state legislature.
 This provision is a departure from the principles of federalism.
 (Read in detail about veto power in the linked article.)

 - Integrated audit machinery – the president of the country appoints the CAG who audits accounts of both the centre and the states.